SonyCSL/apis-main/README.md

 ## Installation
 Here is how to install apis-main on its own.
-Maven and JDK shall be installed in advance.
+Maven and JDK must be installed in advance.

 ```bash
 $ git clone https://github.com/SonyCSL/apis-bom.git